-Please sign up here for notices about the new site I am launching on Rim Chung’s One Fly methods.
-I have been asked “What rod is Mr. Chung’s current favorite?,” on this blog.
-This will be the subject of a soon-to-be released article and a chapter in the book that I am in the works of publishing about his fishing methods.
-The short answers are that a Sage TXL 0710- #0 Line and the Sage LL 2-weight in 7’9”, are Rim Chung’s current all-time favorites.
-He also fancies several of his Winston rods, and my all time favorite is a Winston WT 9′ 3-weight rod, and I exclusively fish his methods of nymphing.
-Asking him which is his favorite rod used to be an easy question for him to answer, but now the usual response is something along the lines of “Well, that is a lot like asking a man about his favorite woman when he has the pleasure of so many to choose from.
-It becomes hard to compare.
+Asking him which is his favorite rod used to be an easier question for him to answer, with a few suggestions, but now the usual response is something along the lines of “Well, that is a lot like asking a man about his favorite woman when he has the pleasure of so many to choose from, as it becomes hard to compare.
 One might be in love with each one for what it represents and offers, without comparison to the others.”

-I’ll attempt to let you in on an advance glimpse behind the invisible veil to catching more fish with his ultra-light weight fly fishing methods here.
+I’ll attempt to let you in on an advance glimpse behind the invisible veil to catching more fish with his ultra-light weight fly fishing methods here, as his method is the real secret, not just the gear or his flies, but having light weight gear is very important to the success of his method.

-Mr. Chung has been fly fishing since the glass and bamboo rod era, when they were the only choices as anglers.
-Many times he has emphasized to me the importance he places on light weight equipment.
-And, he is not the only one to focus on this important aspect of nymph fishing.
+Mr. Chung has been fly fishing since the glass and bamboo rod era, when these rods were the only choices available to anglers.
+Many times, he has emphasized to me the importance he places on light weight equipment.
+And, he is not the only one to focus on this important aspect of nymph fishing, as light weight lines and tippet provide a lot of advantages to the nymph fisherman, and to use those properly, you need light rods and finely adjustable reels.

 Oliver Kite put it well that “[s]triking and hooking depend partly on the suitability of the rod to initiate the strike, [and] the lightness of the line to enable it to be instantly effective.”
 He went on to point out that good quality tackle will make this rather difficult and exacting sport more enjoyable and easier in practice.